-- A. Those where a's effects are satisfied in s - B. Those where a's preconditions are satisfied in s - C. Those where the state s' reached via a is on the way to the goal
+- A. Those where a's effects are satisfied in s - B. Those where a's preconditions are satisfied in s

 Forward Planning

 - To find a plan, a solution: search in the state-space graph. - The states are the possible worlds - The arcs from a state s represent all of the actions that are legal in state s. - A plan is a path from the state representing the initial state to a state that satisfies the goal.